shalvah/burns/README.md

 ## Todo
 - add support for `broadcastWhen` option
 - add a `subscribe` method that allows for a handler to subscribe to an event
+- add support for Promises in event handlers